matheusfillipe/ircbot/README.md

 For version 2.0:

 1. SASL AUTHENTICATION
-2. Handle weird characteres on input (Colors, fonts, underlines, glyphs etc)
+2. Handle weird character's on input (Colors, fonts, underlines, glyphs etc)
 3. Convert utils to an actual class that can be used as a context